 How much your benefits will increase each year depends on your birth year.
 This chart from the SSA will show you how much your benefits will increase.

-That’s a difference of nearly $500 a month if this retiree puts off retirement for three years, until age 70.
+That’s a difference of over $600 a month if this retiree puts off retirement for three years, until age 70.
 Clearly, this gives you something to think about when deciding whether to delay Social Security benefits.

 These days, more and more retirees are working past retirement, either as entrepreneurs or in part-time jobs.
 Some do this because they are in excellent health and want to stay busy, while others work because they have to.
 If you’re 62, you could start drawing Social Security benefits while working.
 Between age 62 and age 67 (or your full retirement age), your Social Security benefits will be docked if you make more than a certain amount a year.